Cybersecurity spending will reach $1 trillion in the next 5 years

 It was only a year and a half ago when British insurer Lloyd’s reported that cybercrime was costing businesses $400 to $500 billion annually.
 Later in 2015, Juniper Research upped those numbers, stating the rapid digitization of consumers’ lives and enterprise records will increase the cost of data breaches to $2.1 trillion globally by 2019.
 Microsoft’s CEO, Satya Nadella, trumped both of those reports and estimated $3 trillion of market value was destroyed in 2015 as a result of cybercrime.

 What we have to keep in mind is tracking cybersecurity spending may be the most difficult IT category to track.
+This increases the need to employ more cybersecurity analysts.
 Security embeds into all IT categories and is not always broken out on its own.
 Also, it crosses into non-IT centric markets that include aviation, automobiles and other markets that also embed security solutions.
 Moreover, there are billions of IoT (Internet of Things) devices with embedded and more often, unprotected security which has generated a whole new genre of vendors.

 “IT analyst forecasts are unable to keep pace with the dramatic rise in cybercrime, the ransomware epidemic, the refocusing of malware from PCs and laptops to smartphones and mobile devices, the deployment of billions of under-protected Internet of Things (IoT) devices, the legions of hackers-for-hire, and the more sophisticated cyber-attacks launching at businesses, governments, educational institutions, and consumers globally” according to the new report.